rickh94/bosniaist-rebuild/src/pages/travel-team.md

 In some towns we stay in hotels (usually 1-3 per room); in two towns we stay in host homes (usually 2-3 per family); and in two other towns we stay with partner organizations in their guest housing facilities.

+## I want to travel!

+We're so excited that you are interested in going to Bosnia with the team.
+We aren't taking applications right now, but feel free to [send us a message]